citronneur/rdpy/README.md

 Remote Desktop Protocol in twisted python.

 RDPY is a pure Python implementation of the Microsoft RDP (Remote Desktop Protocol) protocol (client and server side).
 RDPY is built over the event driven network engine Twisted.
+RDPY support standard RDP security layer, RDP over SSL and NLA authentication (through ntlmv2 authentication protocol).

 RDPY provides the following RDP and VNC binaries :
 * RDP Man In The Middle proxy which record session